valory-xyz/market-creator/README.md

 - `collateral_tokens_contract`: Address of the collateral token to be used for market, default is [WxDAI](https://gnosisscan.io/address/0xe91d153e0b41518a2ce8dd3d7944fa863463a97d)
 - `arbitrator_contract`: Address of the arbitration provider contract, default is [kleros](https://gnosisscan.io/address/0xe40DD83a262da3f56976038F1554Fe541Fa75ecd)

-The market maker agent is configured to work with the gnosis chain by default, if you want to use the agent with other chains you can figure out what contracts to use from [here](https://github.com/protofire/omen-exchange/blob/a98fff28a71fa53b43e7ae069924564dd597d9ba/README.md)
+The market maker agent is configured to work with the Gnosis chain by default, if you want to use the agent with other chains you can figure out what contracts to use from [here](https://github.com/protofire/omen-exchange/blob/a98fff28a71fa53b43e7ae069924564dd597d9ba/README.md)

 ## Testing a single agent locally

-Run a tendermint node using
+Run a Tendermint node using

 ```bash
 bash run_tm.sh
 ```

 and in a separate terminal, run

 ```bash
 bash run_agent.sh